ENG517/DITA-TM-4/procedures/p-typewriter-repair-springs.md

 ***Warning***: Typewriter mainsprings are wound very tightly.
 Wearing gloves and eye protection is essential to protect your hands and eyes from the sharp edges of the spring, as they can and often will pop out quickly during the removal process.

- 1. Remove the mainspring housing from the typewriter by unscrewing the two barrel attachment screws.
+ 1. Remove the mainspring housing from the typewriter by unscrewing the two housing attachment screws.
  2. Unscrew the back of the mainspring barrel using a small allen wrench.
  3. Put on gloves and eye protection.
  4. Disassemble the mainspring housing by sliding each gear layer off of the center shaft.